Chief Executive Officer, Co-Founder, and Member of the Board

 Richard Walker is an accomplished technology leader with over 25 years of experience developing products for both startups and established companies such as Motorola, Honeywell, Nokia, and ADTRAN.
-His former roles have included company founder, software developer, software architect, engineering director, and product manager.
 His experience encompasses all important phases of technology development: developing business and product concepts, designing system and software architecture, hiring a quality development team, and building and supporting the product.

 Board of Directors